-- (d) To Reduce the Financial Burden on the Government: Ensure the availability of alternate sources of funding to the health sector for improved services S.5 (12) of EKHIS_Law.
-The fiscal space and elbow room for social interventions including health has shrunk in Nigeria.
-Between January and April 2022, the Federal Government of Nigeria borrowed N310billion to augment its retained revenue in order to service debts.
-Many States of the Federation are owing backlogs of salaries, pensions and gratuities.
-Therefore, continuing the sole reliance on public funding for health is an invitation to further the deterioration of already poor health indicators.
-The responsibility of funding health care through public health care systems and other interventions are drastically reduced by health insurance system.
-This frees up resources for the government to invest and build other sectors of the economy. - (e) Sustainability and Credibility of Health Financing: Public health financing at the federal and state levels is beset with credibility challenges.
-The resources budgeted usually do not meet the 15 percent of budget target as required in the Abuja Declaration.
-Furthermore, the appropriated votes are not fully released and the released sums sometimes do not get fully utilized.
-Thus, the budget figures do not provide credible evidence of expenditure.
-Oftentimes, this is based on poor revenue forecasting.
-Health insurance funds on the other hand are predictable and promises of services will not be bugged down by claims of lack of resources.
-Policy implementation can proceed as planned and sustainability will be built into the system. - (f) Facilitating Whole-of-Society Approach to Health: When all workers and residents who earn a livelihood are contributing to the pool of health funds through remitting their premiums, the whole of society is involved and sensitized on the operations and challenges of health financing.
+- (f) Facilitating Whole-of-Society Approach to Health: When all workers and residents who earn a livelihood are contributing to the pool of health funds through remitting their premiums, the whole of society is involved and sensitized on the operations and challenges of health financing.
 It creates a sense of individual and social responsibility that facilitates the adoption of healthy and reduced risk lifestyles.
 Paying premiums also creates a sense of empowerment for citizens to demand accountability for available public funding of healthcare.
-This will ensure adequate patronage at all levels [of society] of the health care healthcare delivery system.
-S.5 (11) of EKHIS Law. - (g) Building Block for a Vibrant and Healthy Population: Ensure that residents of Ekiti State have financial protection, physical access to protection and affordable healthcare services S.5 (2) of the EKHIS Law.
+This will improve the attitude of Imo State residents in respect of being more care4ful about their health, thereby increasing life expectancy S.14 (d) of the ISHIL. - (g) Building Block for a Vibrant and Healthy Population: Ensure that residents of Imo State have access to financial freedom, access to effective good quality and affordable healthcare services S.14 (m) of the ISHIS Law.
 Health care coverage ensures that everyone gets the health care needs they require and at the time they require it thereby improving the overall health of a people.
-This is an advantage of pursuing UHC as opposed to leaving health expenditure to out-of-pocket payments by citizens. - (h) Means of Poverty Eradication: Protect families from financial hardship of huge medical bills S.5 (3) of the EKHIS Law.
+This is an advantage of pursuing UHC as opposed to leaving health expenditure to out-of-pocket payments by citizens. - (h) Means of Poverty Eradication: Protect families from financial hardship of huge medical bills S.14 () of the ISHIL.
 One characteristic feature of out-of-pocket health expenditure is the possibility of the patients or their family being impoverished and sliding into extreme poverty.
 UHC as promoted by health insurance eliminates the possibility of this outcome by working on the principle that everyone gets the health care services they require without suffering any financial hardship as a result.
-This feature of UHC provides the foundation for economic prosperity as citizens would devote their energy to productive ventures and become viable economic agents to increase productivity and service delivery in the economy.

-(I) To Reduce Inequality and Uplift the Low Strata of the Society: Health insurance provides a veritable tool for reduction of inequality as it offers affordable health care services to every class of the society in so far as they are able to pay the premium.
+This feature of UHC provides the foundation for economic prosperity as citizens would devote their energy to productive ventures and become viable economic agents to increase productivity and service delivery in the economy. - (i) To Reduce Inequality and Uplift the Low Strata of the Society: Health insurance provides a veritable tool for reduction of inequality as it offers affordable health care services to every class of the society in so far as they are able to pay the premium.
 Access to decent health care is made available to the lower class of the society given their enrolment into the Scheme.
 This service would have otherwise not been possible if the payment method is out-of-pocket which makes health services unaffordable to the poor.

-5. REVIEW OF KEY PROVISIONS IN THE EKITI STATE HEALTH INSURANCE LAW
+5. REVIEW OF KEY PROVISIONS IN THE IMO STATE HEALTH INSURANCE LAW

-This section highlights the salient provisions in the law that provided for the establishment of Ekiti State Health Insurance Scheme (the Scheme).
-S. 1 of the Law established the Scheme as a corporate body with perpetual succession and a common seal.
-The Ekiti State Health Insurance Scheme (Scheme) is established in S.1 of the EKHIS Law and it is stated to be compulsory for all residents of Ekiti State - S 4 (2).
-Specifically, the Scheme shall be compulsory and apply to all residents of the State that are not covered by an existing health scheme.
-All existing health schemes in Ekiti State institutions and other similar health financing options in the state shall form part of the scheme- S 4(2) of the EKHIS Law.
-Section 4 (3) of the EKHIS Law adds that all residents in the formal or informal sector already covered by an existing health scheme must provide evidence of same to the Scheme.
+This section highlights the salient provisions in the law that provided for the establishment of Imo State Health Insurance Agency (Agency).
+S. 3 of the Law established the Agency as a body corporate with perpetual succession and a common seal.
+The Imo State Health Insurance Scheme (Scheme) is established in S.11 of the ISHIL and it is stated to be mandatory for all residents of Imo State.
+Specifically, the Scheme shall be compulsory and apply to all residents of the State including-(a) the general public; (b) all employers and employees in the public and organized private sector and firms with five staff and above; (c) informal sector employees and; (d) all vulnerable persons in Imo State - S.12 (1) of ISHIL.